nickangtc/nickang-blog-gatsby/content/blog/2017-10-27-start-using-the-command-line-part-2/index.md

 ### What's next?

 I hope that this post and [part 1](/2017-10-21-start-using-the-command-line-part-1/) has been helpful in equipping you with some of the basic concepts and commands to get you started with using the command line!
-If there's anything you think I missed out or you think you'd like to learn about, please leave a comment and I'll _refactor_ them in when I can.

 Anyway, did you notice the weird `../` characters roaming this post?
 I wanted to keep these two posts on the command line purely about the commands, that's why I didn't mention these characters.
 But they are nevertheless important to working with the command line.